 Depreciation is computed using the straight-line method over the estimated useful life of the depreciable assets.
-Government agencies are guided by the revised estimated useful life of property and equipment prescribed under COA Circular No. 2017-004 dated December 13, 2017, with selected property and equipment applicable to the Corporation as follows:
+Government agencies are guided by the revised estimated useful life of property and equipment prescribed under Government agencies are guided by the revised estimated useful life of property and equipment prescribed under Commission on Audit Circular No. 2017-004 dated December 13, 2017, with selected property and equipment applicable to the Corporation as follows: